 Our team scoured the web looking for the top television models and we ultimately determined best 70 inch 4K TV is VIZIO's M70-E3 .
 We chose this television as our Editor's Choice based on its design, feature set and performance for the reasonable price-point.

-However, if you have the flexibility of choosing a slightly smaller or larger sized screen, you'll find more overall "bang for your buck" in the 65 inch or 75 inch range (scroll down for alternate recommendations).
+However, if you have the flexibility of choosing a slightly smaller or larger sized screen, you'll likely find more overall bang for your buck if you were to purchase a 65 inch or 75 inch models.

 The best overall model in the 70-inch 4K TV market offering excellent specs and value for the price.

 VIZIO continues to deliver competitive TV models at affordable prices and their M70-E3 packs a UHD panel, 120Hz refresh rate and support for both HDR10 + Dolby Vision.

 If you don't mind an extra 5 inches of screen, this LG model offers all the specs you expect at a reasonable price.

 LG delivers with their 75SJ8570 television packing in a quality UHD panel, a Harmon Kardon integrated sound system, webOS 3.5 and support for both HDR10 + Dolby Vision.